brunopostle/ifcmerge/docs/whitepaper.rst

 an active citizen may be entitled to examine publicly funded construction projects in detail;
 sharing best-practice can improve the general quality of construction;
 an unauthenticated public URL that links directly to a view of a model using `BIM Collaboration Format (BCF)`_ would greatly aid communication between stakeholders;
-and, as with Open Source software, there are real benefits to liberal 'copyleft' licenses that allow reuse of design work.
+and, as with Open Source software, there are untapped benefits to adopting 'copyleft' licenses that allow reuse of design work.

 Auditing
 ~~~~~~~~

-With git as a version control system, all changes to a model can be traced precisely to author and date committed, either by trusting the git-forge authentication system or through PGP or S/MIME signing of commits.
+With git as a version control system, all changes to a model can be traced precisely to author and date committed, either by trusting the git-forge authentication system, or in extreme cases by adopting PGP or S/MIME signing of commits.

 Reference Implementations
 -------------------------

-Native IFC is not an onerous standard.
+*Native IFC* is not an onerous standard.
-From a software developers viewpoint, Native IFC is a rational design and implementation choice.
+From a software developers viewpoint, *Native IFC* is a rational design and implementation choice.
 So we have identified independently developed tools written in languages as diverse as C++/Python, Javascript and Perl that implement the standard without requiring any further modification.
 i.e. these tools already implement *Native IFC* by default: